nautobot/nautobot/docs/development/utility-views.md

 ## Individual Views

+### ObjectView

+Retrieve and display a single object.

 ### ObjectListView

 Generates a paginated table of objects from a given queryset, which may optionally be filtered.